sparklingrobots/nano2017/second_draft/02_middle/60HeroMeetsFriendsAndFoes/61LoIsAttacked.md

 She'd seen this person in the market before.
 There was no reason for them to rush off--unless they were somehow responsible for her pain.

 She knew with a sinking feeling they must be.

+---

+SUMMARY: Lo figures out that she is going to kill the fungus, which is going to disable the Delvers.
+She sat down against a tree, panting heavily.
+The pain was fading but not gone, and the memory of that figure moving off through the trees replayed in front of Lo's eyes.
+She felt a perverse sense of relief, really, that she had been right.
+She had guessed. there was something dark there, the image of the spring covered in bubbleweed, dark shadows below, and now she knew she was right.
+It started early.
+It started with her childhood really, nad her sense that the Delvers had rejected her, had somehow played her wrong.
+No one else felt that way, as far as she could tell, and she kept it to herself.
+Everyone else thought the Delvers were great but Lo.
+And as she grew up, she strengthened her defenses against them.
+She didn't want them knowing about her doubts, her fear, her feelings of rejection, so she learned to hide them.
+Which meant the delving wasn't as effective for her, which meant they couldn't hide themselves from her.
+But Lo wanted to believe, she wanted so badly.
+She loved the singing, and the hall, she loved the harvest, she loved going to see Briony.
+On an average day, Lo had been happy.
+She didnt think so much about hte other life she wanted to have, the other world she could have been inside of, and she was happy.
+Once she got to the Well, she started to feel the currents shifting.
+She knew some of them had secrets, weren't telling her the whole mission.
+And she knew others were whole heartedly committed to her success.
+But now, now...
+There were people actively trying to hurt her.
+And Fi, if everything Fi said was true...there were dark forces at work, wrapped inside of the otherwise good Delvers.
+And that man...that man she just saw wasn't even a Delver.
+She didn't even know if she was from the community.

+She needed to talk to Fi.